YonatanEliyahu/ElectionSystemWithSQL/README.md

 Using this data, relevant professionals will be able to use the data for many uses.

 Before the election, preliminary preparations:
-  Add ballots.
+  Add ballots,
-  Adding parties.
+  Adding parties,
-  Adding citizens.
+  Adding citizens and
   Adding  candidates to a particular party.

 During the election, The ballots are responsible to enter:
   For each citizen:
     Did he vote?
     If so, to which party?

 At the end of the elections, The program presents the election results as follows:
-  How many votes each party received from each ballot.
-  How many votes in total did each party receive.
+  How many votes each party received from each ballot and How many votes in total did each party receive.